 Kilkenny young people urged to ensure they can vote as deadline nears

-Registering to vote now means less red tape and bureaucracy than registering down the line, explains the youth council.

-James Doorley, NYCI Deputy Director said “With 71,873 registered voters in Kilkenny, we are urging young people to join them, and get on the register by November 25th.
+“With 71,873 registered voters in Kilkenny, we are urging young people to join them, and get on the register by November 25," James Doorley, NYCI Deputy Director.

 “Census 2016 figures indicate that there are 689,996 young people aged 18 to 29 in Ireland,** which represents a potentially very large youth vote.
 We know from our work with young people that the vast majority want to vote but not all are aware they have to register.
 This is particularly an issue among the thousands of young people who turned 18 and became eligible to vote in recent months.”